jacomijnprins/LoLa/README.md

 ```
 From [Lasha Abzianidze](https://colab.research.google.com/drive/1cvOltz1eqA9QzzNCM5m7UsUhtw2_guxi?usp=sharing).

-The meta subs sets created in the project are included under ├──baseline/data.
-The meta subsets are generated using ├──baseline/preprocess.py
+The meta subssets created in the project are included under ├── baseline/data.
+The meta subsets are generated using ├── baseline/preprocess.py

 ## Results